-- You can use it for voluntary fund contributions.
-To do this, enter the amount you wish to contribute on line 40 and attach Schedule D to your PIT-1.
-For information, see Schedule D, New Mexico Voluntary Contributions Schedule. - You can apply your overpayment to your 2021 estimated tax.
+If you do not pay the income tax due on or before the original due date of your return, even if you receive an extension attach Schedule D to your PIT-1.
+For information, see Schedule D, New Mexico Voluntary Contributions Schedule.

+• You can apply your overpayment to your 2022 estimated tax.
 To do this, enter the overpayment amount you wish to carry forward to the next year, on line 41.